alibaba/bifrostui/packages/bui-core/src/DesktopDateTimePicker/index.en-US.md

 ### Uncontrolled Calendar Component

-Render the component using the `defaultValue` prop.
-The calendar's selected state will be reflected in the input, which can be accessed through `inputRef`.
+Render the component using the `defaultValue` property.
+The selection state in the calendar will be reflected in the input and can be accessed via `inputRef`.

 ```tsx
 import { DesktopDateTimePicker, Button, Stack } from '@bifrostui/react';